-Region VI has expanded the use of Individual Training Accounts to youth so that they can obtain credentials enabling them to more successfully enter the job market.
-Assisting them in obtaining their TASC where necessary is still a priority, but encouraging them to continue with their education through the vocational schools, private schools, community colleges, and apprenticeships in order to increase their earning ability and success in the job market has been an emphasis in the program over the past year.
+Assisting area youth in obtaining their high school equivalency diploma where necessary is a priority but encouraging the youth to continue with their education through the vocational schools, private schools, community colleges, and apprenticeships in order to increase their earning ability and success in the job market has been an emphasis in the program.

 Occupational exploration and work experience such as On-the-Job training in in-demand occupations in the region are key components in the menu of services offered to the youth in the region through the YouthReady program.
-In PY 21 to date, 25 employers have provided 36 youth in our region with this type of service.
 Continuing efforts are made to recruit employers to provide the youth in the program with meaningful employment experiences, while the YouthReady staff provide counseling and mentoring to program youth in efforts to keep them on track with their goals.